-The hip-hop world is rife with bizarre rap names, with the prefix “lil” being one of the better known staples of the genre.
+The hip-hop world is rife with bizarre rap names, with the prefix "Lil" being one of the better-known staples of the genre.
 A constant in the game, Lil has permeated the culture and beyond, holding a longer shelf life than many of its bearers.
 So how did three little letters end up becoming one of the most sustained and far-reaching trends in hip-hop?
 And who was the first "Lil" rapper?

-Here are the top 10 “Lil" rappers, ranked from worst to best.
+Here are the top 15 "Lil" rappers, ranked from worst to best.

-10. Lil Dicky
+15. Lil Dicky

 9. Lil Durk